-Pharmacy students are required to meet the following immunization requirements upon admission to the SOP and immunizations must remain current while enrolled as a student throughout the entire program.
-While the SOP immunization requirements meet the requirements of most clinical partners, some clinical partners may require additional immunizations.
-Students are financially responsible for the vaccination and drug titer cost required by the school or by its clinical partners.
+Pharmacy students are required to meet the following immunization requirements upon admission to the WCU-SOP, and immunizations must remain current while enrolled as a student throughout the program.
+While WCU-SOP immunization requirements meet the requirements of most clinical partners, some clinical partners may require additional immunizations.
+Students are financially responsible for the vaccination and drug titer costs required by the school or its clinical partners.

-The SOP requires all pharmacy students to provide verification of immunization status to the Office of Experiential Education (OEE) and assigned clinical sites upon request.
+WCU-SOP requires all pharmacy students to verify immunization status to the OEE and assigned clinical sites upon request.